EEG Procedure, Types, Protocols, Normal vs Abnormal & EEG FAQ's

 - Z: Refers to the midline central region of the head.

-Since an EEG signal represents a potential difference between the volt at two electrodes, the display of the recorded signal by the EEG machine may be set up in one of several ways.
+Since an EEG signal represents two electrodes potential difference, the display of the recorded signal by the EEG machine may be set up in one of several ways.
 The representation of the EEG channels is referred to as a montage.

 1. Bipolar montage: Each channel (waveform) represents the difference between two adjacent electrodes.
 The entire montage consists of a series of these channels.
 For example, the channel "Fp1-F3" represents the difference in voltage between the Fp1 electrode and the F3 electrode.
 The next channel in the montage, "F3-C3," represents the potential difference between F3 and C3, and so on through the entire array of electrodes.